lambdamikel/LambdaSpeak3/README.md

 3. Send the number of pages  (using `out &fbee,no-pages`).
 4. Send no-page * 512 bytes to (using `out &fbee,byte`).
 Note that 127 is used to fill the remaining bytes in the page until it is full.
 5. After all bytes have been received, LambdaSpeak 3 returns to normal  operation (i.e., its previous mode).

-Notice that the speech synthesizer will also speak instructions what kind of input is expected during the upload process (i.e., it will say "Send page number" for step 2., etc.) However, confirmations must be turned on for the spoken instructions.
+Notice that the speech synthesizer will also speak instructions what kind of input is expected during the upload process (i.e., it will say
+"Send page number" for step 2., etc.) However, confirmations must be enabled for these spoken instructions.

 A couple of BASIC programs illustrate how to upload PCM samples into the EEPROM; check the `DRUMLOAD.BAS` program on the [`MIDEFSEQ2.DSK`](cpc/lambda/midefseq2.dsk) disk.
 This uploads a drum set from the Boss DR660 drum computer in medium PCM sample quality (16 kHz) into the EEPROM.
 Since this is a BASIC program, loading the whole drum set takes about 15 minutes.
 A machine code program should be able to upload this within seconds.

 #### EEPROM PCM Playback Mode

-To enter the EEPROM PCM Playback mode, use `&FA` for 1 PCM Channel, `&FB` for 2 PCM Channels, `&FC` for 3 PCM Channels, and `&FD` for 4 Channels.
-The more channels, the worse the PCM quality.
-Also, pitch (playback speed) will only affect the PCM playback very coarsly the more channels are being used.
+To enter the EEPROM PCM Playback mode, use `&FA` for 1 PCM Channel, `&FB` for 2 PCM Channels, `&FC` for 3 PCM Channels, and `&FD` for 4 channels.
+The more channels, the lower the PCM quality gets.
+Also, pitch control (playback speed) is less effective with more channels.
 Future firmware version might improve upon this.

-Once samples are in the EEPROM, it is straightforward to trigger sample playing, using the play sample command.
+Once samples are in the EEPROM, it is straightforward to trigger sample playing, using the "Play PCM Sample" command.
 When LambdaSpeak 3 is in EEPROM PCM Playback Mode, it constantly listens to port `&FBEE` for play sample commands.
-A play sample command is simply a sequence of bytes:
+A "Play PCM Sample" command is simply a sequence of bytes:

 1. Send 0
 2. Send channel: 1 to n.